Quick Answer: What Is Location-Based Lead Generation?

 Download as CSV or Excel for your CRM or cold email tool.

 Combining city with industry gives you the most targeted results.
-"Phoenix roofers" is more useful than just "Phoenix businesses."
-Popular city + industry searches include: Austin dentists, Miami salons, Chicago restaurants, Dallas HVAC companies, Tampa med spas, and Brooklyn fitness studios.
+Dallas HVAC companies is more useful than just Dallas businesses.
+Popular city + industry searches include: Chicago restaurants, Brooklyn dentists, Tampa med spas, Miami roofing companies, and Dallas HVAC contractors.

 How to Build a ZIP Code Lead List